emawbgit/MCDA/README.md

 # MCDA Topsis command for Stata

 ## Aim
-The goal of this toolkit is to provide Stata users with robust, user-friendly tools to perform Multi-Criteria Decision Analysis.
+The goal of this command is to provide Stata users with robust, user-friendly tools to perform Multi-Criteria Decision Analysis.
 These methods are essential for ranking or selecting alternatives when multiple, often conflicting, criteria must be considered.

 ## Methodology: TOPSIS
 The primary command in this toolkit, `mcda_topsis`, implements the **Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS)**.